karote00/handoff/README.md

 ## The Solution

-Handoff creates a `.project` folder in your repository that serves as **institutional memory for AI collaboration**:
+Handoff AI creates a `.project` folder in your repository that serves as **institutional memory for AI collaboration**:

 ```
 your-project/